CTI-PROFILE-IND · DATA: 2024 · UPDATED: Q2 2026

 Overview

 India is the world's fifth-largest economy and fastest-growing major economy (6.8% GDP growth in 2024, IMF), with a population of 1.4 billion representing the single largest consumer market opportunity globally.
-Total Canada-India bilateral goods trade reached approximately $13.5B CAD in 2024 (StatCan), ranking India approximately eleventh among Canada's trading partners — a figure that significantly understates the economic relationship when diaspora remittances, services trade, and educational flows are included.
-The bilateral commercial relationship is real and growing, concentrated in Canadian agri-food exports (pulses, potash), Indian pharmaceutical and textile exports to Canada.
-However, the government-to-government relationship is under serious strain following the June 2023 assassination of Hardeep Singh Nijjar in Surrey, BC, and the Canadian government's allegation of Indian government involvement.
+Total Canada-India bilateral goods trade reached approximately $13.5B CAD in 2024 (StatCan), ranking India approximately eleventh among Canada's trading partners: a figure that significantly understates the economic relationship when diaspora remittances, services trade ($16.1B CAD, India is Canada's third-largest services trading partner), and educational flows are included.
+The bilateral commercial relationship is real and growing, concentrated in Canadian agri-food exports (pulses, potash) and Indian pharmaceutical and textile exports to Canada.
+The government-to-government relationship was severely strained following the June 2023 assassination of Hardeep Singh Nijjar in Surrey, BC, and the Canadian government's allegation of Indian government involvement.
 India expelled Canadian diplomats; Canada reduced its diplomatic presence in India.
-The CEPA (Comprehensive Economic Partnership Agreement) negotiations launched in 2022 were paused in 2023 and have not formally resumed as of Q1 2026.
-The CEPA question is the most consequential near-term trade policy variable in the bilateral relationship — resumption would be transformative given the complementarity of the two economies.
+The CEPA (Comprehensive Economic Partnership Agreement) negotiations launched in 2022 were paused in September 2023 following the diplomatic fallout, but formally resumed in November 2025.
+Prime Minister Carney's visit to New Delhi (February 27 to March 2, 2026) produced a signed Terms of Reference for CEPA on March 2, 2026; Round 2 concluded in New Delhi on May 4 to 8, 2026; Round 3 is scheduled in Ottawa in July 2026.
+The two governments have set a target of $50B CAD in bilateral trade by 2030.
+CEPA conclusion remains the most consequential near-term trade policy variable in the bilateral relationship: a concluded agreement would be transformative given the complementarity of the two economies.

 02